A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 South Dakota opted to begin the return to normal eligibility redeterminations and disenrollments as soon as allowed under federal rules, with renewal processing beginning in February 2023 and disenrollments possible as of April 1 (only four other states opted to have their initial round of disenrollments effective in April).

-South Dakota is in a unique position during the unwinding process, as Medicaid expansion took effect in the state in July 2023, just three months after the first round of disenrollments due to the end of the COVID-related continuous coverage rule.
-Some people who lost Medicaid in April, May, or June will find that they’re once again eligible for Medicaid starting in July, under the new expansion rules (for those whose renewal date is July or later, they would not lose coverage in that case, but would simply transition to the Medicaid expansion eligibility category).
+South Dakota was in a unique position during the unwinding process, as Medicaid expansion took effect in the state in July 2023, just three months after the first round of disenrollments due to the end of the COVID-related continuous coverage rule.
+Some people who lost Medicaid in April, May, or June found that they were once again eligible for Medicaid starting in July, under the new expansion rules (for those whose renewal date is July or later, they would not lose coverage in that case, but would simply transition to the Medicaid expansion eligibility category).
 So for those individuals, the state was screening for potential eligibility under the expansion guidelines and letting the person know that they should reapply starting in June (for coverage effective July 1).
-Reminder notices about this were sent to these individuals in June.
+Reminder notices about this were sent to these individuals in June 2023.

 People who are no longer eligible for Medicaid will generally find that they can either enroll in an employer’s plan (if available), or sign up for a plan through the South Dakota marketplace/exchange.
 Most exchange enrollees qualify for substantial income-based subsidies to offset the cost of their coverage (and in some cases, their out-of-pocket costs).